By: Marilyn L. Davis

 People feel isolated sometimes, wondering if their lives, thoughts, and feelings have meaning.
 As a writer, you can validate another person simply by using your talents to tell a universal story.
-It is as though you have reached out and in that moment, the reader knows they are not unique or different; it is as if a comforting friend has told them, “I’ve been there.”
+It is as though you have reached out, and at that moment, the reader knows they are not unique or different; it is as if a comforting friend has told them, “I’ve been there.”

 Personal blogs convey the drama, conflict, joy, passion, remorse, and wonderment through the feelings and thoughts of the writer.
 That means that you will have to expose your thoughts and feelings.
-It’s important that you distinguish your thoughts, attitudes, and feelings.
+Most people don’t know how distinguish thoughts, attitudes, and emotions.

 It’s more than just putting the word, feel in your sentence, also.
-For instance, you could use any of the following phrases, but what follows is not usually a feeling, it’s generally a thought, idea or assumption.
+For instance, you could use any of the following phrases, but what follows is not usually a feeling, it’s generally thoughts, an idea, or assumption.